 precious time and space to write in the Northern Isles of Scotland

 The 2020 retreats scheduled for June and July have been CANCELLED due to COVID and associated travel restrictions.
 However, I am rescheduling two retreats for June and July 2021.
-If you are interested contact me, because many of the places are already full with people who were scheduled for 2020 and are securing their spots for October.
+If you are interested contact me soon, because most of the places are already full with people who were scheduled for 2020 and have secured their spots for October.
 You can also contact me to put your name down to be contacted first for 2022 summer retreats,

 Contact me for more information and pricing on the rooms.
 The fee is far less than comparable retreats in order to keep it accessible.